Wu Jing (actor)

 Wu Jing (吴京 (Wú Jīng); born 3 April 1974), also known as Jacky Wu, is a Chinese actor, martial artist and director of Manchu descent.
-Wu Jing has won first place in many Wushu Competitions and Tai Chi competitions across the nation.
-He is best known for his roles in various martial arts films such as Tai Chi Boxer, Fatal Contact, the Sha Po Lang films, and as Leng Feng in Wolf Warrior, its sequel Wolf Warrior 2, and most recently The Battle at Lake Changjin.
-Wu Jing is one of the most profitable actors in China and his movies are often the highest grossed films in China.
-Wu ranked first on the Forbes China Celebrity 100 list in 2019 and 23rd in 2020.
+Wu achieved his breakthrough with the film Wolf Warrior (2015), which he directed and acted in, establishing himself as a leading action star.
+He is also known for his roles in television dramas such as Legend of Dagger Lee (1999) and Eternity: A Chinese Ghost Story (2003), and films such as Fatal Contact (2006), the Sha Po Lang films, The Wandering Earth films, The Battle at Lake Changjin (2021) and Blades of the Guardians (2026).

+Wu ranked 1st on the Forbes China Celebrity 100 list in 2019 and 23rd in 2020.

 Career

-In April 1995, Wu was spotted by martial arts choreographer Yuen Woo-ping, Wu played Hawkman / Jackie in 1996 film Tai Chi Boxer, his first Hong Kong film debut.
+In April 1995, Wu was spotted by martial arts choreographer Yuen Woo-ping, Wu played Hawkman / Jackie in 1996 film Tai Chi Boxer, his Hong Kong film debut.
 Since then Wu has appeared in numerous mainland Chinese wuxia television series.
 He also worked with choreographer and director Lau Kar-leung in 2003 film Drunken Monkey.
 Wu achieved success in Hong Kong action cinema for his role as a vicious assassin in 2005 film SPL: Sha Po Lang.

 In 2006, Wu continued his move into Hong Kong cinema by starring in the film Fatal Contact.
 Wu is the male lead in 2007 film Twins Mission, starring the Twins duo.
 He also worked on the police action film Invisible Target which was released in July 2007.

 In March 2008, Wu made his directorial debut, alongside action choreographer Nicky Li, on his film Legendary Assassin.

 Wu played the Assassin in The Mummy: Tomb of the Dragon Emperor his American film debut.

 Wu played Jing Neng in 2011 martial arts film Shaolin alongside Nicholas Tse, Andy Lau and Jackie Chan.
 Wu reprised a different role as Chan Chi-kit in the 2015 Hong Kong action film SPL II: A Time for Consequences.

 Wu directed and starred in the action war film Wolf Warrior and its 2017 sequel Wolf Warrior 2.
 The latter film has become a hit at the Chinese summer box office and became the highest-grossing film in China.

 In 2019, Wu starred in hit film The Wandering Earth, based on a novella of the same name by Liu Cixin.
 When he discovered that the production team lacked funds to complete the film, he invested his own money to make up for the shortfall.
 The film ended up grossing worldwide, including in China but only 9 million for the rest of the world combined.
 It became China's third highest-grossing film of all time, 2019's third highest-grossing film worldwide, the second highest-grossing non-English film to date, and one of the top 20 highest-grossing science fiction films to date.